 In Southern states, where building costs are low, the average price per square foot for building our model home can be as little as $140.
 That’s true in Alabama, Arkansas, and Mississippi.
+If you're wanting to build a dream home on a smaller budget, you may want to consider moving down South.
 The table below ranks states according to the average cost of building a house, from most affordable to least.

 Buying a House vs. Building One: Which Is Cheaper?